sage-code/maj/alphabet.md

 # MAJ Alphabet

 Maj alphabet has 28 letters.
 For each letter there is an unique name but there are two exceptions: Letter g and letter h have two distinct pronunciations but only one name each.
-So Maj have only 26 names actually.
+So Maj have only 26 names actually for the letters.
+Script alphabet is mapped to Latin alphabet.
+So Maj actually has two set of symbols for the alphabet.

 **notes:**
 * the order of letters is different from ISO standard;